dakshp07/wallpaper-app/README.md

 ## Wallpaper App

-A COVID19 Tracking App Which is made using Dart and Flutter.
+A Wallpaper App Which is made using Dart and Flutter.
 The APIs Used Can Be Found [Here](https://www.pexels.com/)

 ## Packages Used